NINDS CDE Notice of Copyright

 All Pre: 0, .999, 5/212

-Strengths: The color and word subtest are particularly sensitive in cross-sectional and longitudinal studies of premanifest and early manifest HD and may be a useful measure of inhibitory processes.
+Strengths: The color and word subtests are particularly sensitive in cross-sectional and longitudinal studies of premanifest and early manifest HD and may be a useful measure of inhibitory processes.
 Task has been tested at sites in the United States, Canada, United Kingdom, Australia, Germany, and Spain.
 Task is easy to administer.
-Well established neuropsychological test measure with some literature in mild TBI and sport concussion, Huntington's disease, as well as cognitive aging and neurodegenerative diseases.
+Stroop Interference is a well established neuropsychological test measure of inhibition.
+Substantial literature in mild TBI and sport concussion, Huntington's disease, as well as cognitive aging and neurodegenerative diseases.

 Special Requirements for administration: A stopwatch is required.

-Administration Time: Assessment takes approximately 2 minutes for each of the three trial types.
+Administration Time: Assessment takes approximately 2 minutes for each of the two to three trial types.